bmrb-io/starobj/README.md

 ## NMR-STAR relational mappings

-The format of NMR-STAR 3 (and PDB's mmCIF) tag names is `_`**`table`**`.`**`column`**, that is: underscore - table name (aka tag category) - dot - column name (aka tag name), making the mapping from NMR-STAR/mmCIF to relational tables straightforward.
-The gotchas:
+The format of NMR-STAR 3 (and PDB's mmCIF) tag names is `_`**`table`**`.`**`column`**, that is: underscore - table name (aka tag category) - dot - column name (aka tag name).
+The mapping from NMR-STAR/mmCIF to relational tables is straightforward except for the gotchas:

 * Because some of the names are SQL reserved words, this library double-quotes them all and makes them case-sensitive as a side-effect.